Research - Ayel L. R. Batac

 \(~\)

-• Social epidemiology of STBBIs and HIV
+• Social epidemiology of sexually transmitted and blood-borne infections (STBBIs)

-• Respiratory infectious diseases (e.g., TB, RSV, flu, COVID-19)
+• Respiratory infectious diseases (e.g., tuberculosis [TB], respiratory syncytial virus [RSV], influenza [flu], COVID-19)

-• Knowledge translation and knowledge mobilization (KT/KMb)
+• Knowledge translation and knowledge mobilisation (KT/KMb)

 • Infectious disease modelling